sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                     * you can thank MicroSoft for something, at least
                         * but fuck Gates and Ballmer
                             * always and forever
-                            * thought kudos to Gates for being a good philanthroper
+                            * though kudos to Gates for striving to be a good philanthroper
                                 * **almost** erases his sins
         * I wanted others to avoid my initial confusion
             * wrote this